 Communicate with tribes on fish and wildlife issues, including management, planning, staffing, threatened or endangered species, biodiversity, habitat connectivity, invasive species and wildlife diseases.

-Research training opportunities that will benefit the tribes and NAFWS members and provide recommendations to the Superiors, for inclusion into the NAFWS’ line of services and products.
+Research training opportunities that will benefit the tribes and NAFWS members and provide recommendations for inclusion into the NAFWS’ line of services and products.

 Develop trainings for Tribal biologists and technicians